-- (J-1) All persons entering the racecourse premises must sign a waiver releasing OMRRA from liability. - (J-2) Suitable liability insurance covering riders, race officials, Board Members, spectators and the owners and managers of the track facility shall be provided and in effect during the entire race event. - (J-3) The racecourse must be in good condition, and reasonably free of surface hazards including but not limited to gravel, oil, and dirt. - (J-4) Pit entry and exit must be kept clear to permit unobstructed ingress and egress from the race track.
-Fire lanes within the pits and paths to the facility exit must be kept clear at all times, enabling rapid emergency vehicle response and departure. - (J-5) A Hot Pit speed limit of 40MPH will be enforced (see O-5) between the beginning of the Hot Pit wall and the Track Entry immediately adjacent to Start-Finish. - (J-6) Reasonable spectator control and security shall be provided.
-Track crossings shall be directed by security personnel, and scheduled on a regular cadence throughout the event. - (J-7) Racers must identify their pit area with their race number, at least 6" tall, in a visible location. - (J-8) The Race Director shall not allow motorcycles on course until: - There are two ambulances with qualified medically equipped personnel on site, briefed by ASIT, and in position.
-Hospital transport fees are the full responsibility of the injured party. - Adequate mobile firefighting equipment, including fully charged fire extinguishers suitable for use on gasoline fires, is available and distributed to turn stations. - A mandatory Riders Meeting has been held at which flags, start procedure, and course entry, exit, and condition are announced. - A mandatory Volunteers Meeting has been held, at which flags, track conditions, and emergency response procedures are announced. - Turn personnel are in position, equipped with flags, brooms and grease sweep, and in communication with Race Control.
-Turn Captains shall be assigned, and the Track Marshal shall confirm there are adequate volunteers to properly staff the racecourse. - The timing and scoring system is in place. - (J-9) The Board of Directors will agree on starting grid configuration for the season before the first race.
+- (J-1) Liability insurance covering riders, race officials, board members, spectators and the owners and managers of the track facility shall be provided and in effect during the entire race event. - (J-2) All persons entering the racecourse premises must sign a waiver releasing OMRRA from liability. - (J-3) The racecourse must be in good condition, and reasonably free of surface hazards including but not limited to gravel, oil and dirt. - (J-4) Pit entry and exit must be marked and kept clear to permit unobstructed ingress and egress to and from the race track. - (J-5) Fire lanes within the pits and paths to the facility exit must be marked and kept clear at all times, enabling rapid emergency vehicle response and departure. - (J-6) Reasonable spectator control and security shall be provided.
+Track crossings shall be directed by security personnel and scheduled on a regular cadence throughout the event. - (J-7) The Board of Directors will agree on starting grid configuration for the season before the first race.
 Start/Finish and race grid lines must be clearly marked on track.
-The Race Director may alter that configuration on race day if safety issues dictate.
-It is rider responsibility to know his/her grid position.
+The Race Director may alter that configuration on race day if safety dictates.
+It is rider responsibility to know his/her grid position. - (J-8) A Paddock speed limit of 15 MPH will be posted and enforced (see O-6). - (J-9) A Hot Pit speed limit of 40 MPH will be posted and enforced (see O-6) between the beginning of the Hot Pit wall and the Track Entry immediately adjacent to Start-Finish. - (J-10) Racers must clearly identify their pit area with their race number, at least 6" tall, in a visible location. - (J-11) The Race Director and Track Marshal shall not allow motorcycles on course until: - There are two ambulances with qualified medically equipped personnel on site, briefed by ASIT, and in position.
+Hospital transport fees are the full responsibility of the injured party. - Adequate mobile firefighting equipment including fully charged fire extinguishers suitable for use on gasoline fires has been distributed to turn stations. - A mandatory Riders Meeting has been held at which flags, start procedure, course entry, exit, and track condition are announced. - A mandatory Volunteers Meeting has been held, at which flags, track conditions, and emergency response procedures are announced. - Turn personnel are in position, equipped with flags, brooms and grease sweep, and in communication with Race Control.
+The Track Marshal shall assign Turn Captains and will confirm there are adequate volunteers to properly staff the racecourse. - The race surface has been inspected. - The timing and scoring system is in place. - (J-12) During an event no persons except competitors, track officials, corner crews and ambulance personnel are allowed on the track itself.
+Riders may not make unauthorized use of the track before, during, or after an event. - (J-13) Mini or non-competition motorcycles may be ridden for transportation in the paddock.
+They must have the rider's competition number on the front, may only be ridden by riders of legal age, and must be ridden with a legal helmet (PIR is a City of Portland park bound by Oregon laws).
+Motorcycles operated in a reckless manner (speeding, wheelies, etc.) will be impounded for the remainder of the day at the discretion of the Referee.